morse-simulator/morse/doc/morse/dev/services.rst

 :py:func:`morse.core.services.do_service_registration`.

-This method finds the middleware(s) in charge of managing services for this component, and call :py:meth:`morse.core.request_manager.RequestManager.register_service`.
+This method finds the middleware(s) in charge of managing services for this component, and calls :py:meth:`morse.core.request_manager.RequestManager.register_service`.

 It is up to each middleware to manage registration of new services.
-They may have for instance to expose the new service into a shared directory (*yellow pages*), etc.
+They may have to, for instance, expose the new service into a shared directory (*yellow pages*), etc.

 Upon incoming request...